Marcosxx1/Car-Rent-gin-golang-/README.md

 ### Reviews
 #### Create Review:

-- Ability to create a new review. :o:
+- Ability to create a new review. :white_check_mark:
+- Ability to retrieve all avaliable reviews :white_check_mark:
 - Review details should include user ID, car ID, rating, and comment. :o:
 - Ability to retrieve details of a specific review by ID. :o:
 - Ability to update information for a specific review. :o: